SoftFever/OrcaSlicer/README.markdown

 Sure, it's very usable.
 Remember that:

-* it doesn't currently support single-walled parts (such as thin calibration objects);
 * it doesn't generate support material;
 * it only works well with manifold models (check them with Meshlab or Netfabb or http://cloud.netfabb.com/).